ietf-wg-nmop/draft-ietf-nmop-yang-message-broker-integration/draft-ietf-nmop-yang-message-broker-integration.md

 # Introduction

-   Nowadays network operators are using YANG {{!RFC7950}} to model their configurations and obtain YANG modelled data from their networks.
+   Nowadays, network operators are using YANG {{!RFC7950}} to model their configurations and obtain YANG modeled data from their networks.
 It is well understood that plain text are initially intended for humans and need effort to make it machine readable due to the lack of semantics.
 YANG modeled data is addressing most of these needs.

-   Increasingly more network operators organizing their data in a Data Mesh {{Deh22}} where a Message Broker such as Apache Kafka {{Kaf11}} or RabbitMQ {{Rab07}} facilitates the exchange of messages among data processing components like a stream processor to filter, enrich, correlate or aggregate, or a time series database to store data.
+   Increasingly, more network operators are organizing their data in a Data Mesh {{Deh22}} where a Message Broker such as Apache Kafka {{Kaf11}} or RabbitMQ {{Rab07}} facilitates the exchange of messages among data processing components like a stream processor to filter, enrich, correlate or aggregate, or a time series database to store data.

-   Even though YANG is intend to ease the handling of data, this promise has not yet been fulfilled for Network Telemetry {{?RFC9232}}.
+   Even though YANG is intended to ease the handling of data, its promise has not yet been fulfilled for Network Telemetry {{?RFC9232}}.
 From subscribing on a YANG datastore, publishing a YANG modeled notifications message from the network and viewing the data in a time